Travelport-xx/travelport-uapi-tutorial/lesson_1-1.md

 {% endhighlight %}

 This error indicates that you have not set some "Java properties" (often done using the -D option from the command line) in your Run configuration.
 You access or create run configurations in Eclipse with "Run" then "Run Configuration..." from the primary Eclipse menubar.
-Here is a screenshot of how to configure your (and Lesson1's) environment via the "Arguments" tab and supplying "VM arguments":
+Here is a screenshot of how to configure your (and Lesson 1's) environment via the "Arguments" tab and supplying "VM arguments":

 <br/>
 <img src="images/runconfig.png">
 <br/>

 The red boxes show you the tab you need to use to get to this configuration option and where to supply the values.

 The values are included in your sign-up documents from the Travelport website.
 Note that each of the parameters is of the form -Dxxx="yyy" and are separated by spaces.
 The values are always quoted and the names always begin with "travelport".

 After you have made the adjustments necessary for your account to this panel, return to the [WSDLService](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/WSDLService.Java) file one last time.
 You'll see the `URLPrefix` value is set like this near the top of the file:

-{% highlight Java %}
+{% highlight java %}
 static protected String URLPREFIX = "file:///Users/iansmith/tport-workspace/uapiJava/";
 {% endhighlight %}

-This is a path on the tutorial developer's home machine, so not likely to be correct for your local computer!
+This example shows a path on the tutorial developer's home machine.
 You should adjust this to be the prefix of a URL that points to the root of your project.
 Note that URLs start with "file:///"  and use forward slash (/) to separate directories, even if you are running on the Windows operating system.
 You need to be sure to include a trailing slash as well, beacuse various other values are derived from `URLPREFIX` by concatenation.

-After you have made this adjustment, you should be able to run Lesson1 via your run configuration created above.
+After you have made this adjustment, you should be able to run Lesson 1 via your run configuration created above.
 If you see an error like this:

 {% highlight console %}